myawesomehub/Upstream/README.md

 <img src="https://github.com/myawesomehub/Upstream/blob/main/Asset/updateButton.png">

+Place this button anywhere you wish.
+Best location is to place it on trailing navigation bar item.

 ## How to use it?
 - Import this library as swift package in your project.
 - Get the app Id from app store connect for your app.
 [Tutorial](https://github.com/myawesomehub/Upstream/blob/main/Asset/GetAppleIdForApp.png)